IBM/edb-tickets/README.md

 ![app-menu-options](doc/source/images/app-menu-options.png)

 The `All Tickets` menu option displays all tickets in the database.
-Tabs are used to seperate out `Open` and `Closed` tickets.
+Tabs are used to separate out `Open` and `Closed` tickets.

 ![app-all-tickets](doc/source/images/app-all-tickets.png)